jroers/verb_conjugator/README.md

 Searching for a verb that has a valid infinitive structure (ends in "ir", "er" or "re") presents a button to create a new verb from the typed infinitive.

 Clicking the "Create?" button opens up a Create Verb modal that will populate with manipulations of the typed infinitive.

+#Sprint 4:
+Created secondary html page at the path /lists.
+This will hold all of the list information that contains verbs.

+At the top of the lists page is a list creation form.
+Currently, the database is fairly small, so the multi-select field works.
+Research should be done to implement an auto-complete search bar.

+Upon submission of a new list, the page will update to show all of the lists.